Leipzig-LandAtmInt/Teach_BiosphereBoxModel/README.md

 ## Description
 This is a simple 6 box model for the terrestrial biosphere carbon fluxes, prepared by Ana Bastos for teaching courses on carbon cycle modelling.
 It is organised in a jupyter notebook with a step-by-step explanation of the model structure and implementation.
-You can open the file 2023_ModellingBiosphere.ipynb in as a jupter notebook, or convert directly to another format by running in the command line:
+You can open the file 2023_ModellingBiosphere.ipynb simply as a jupter notebook, or convert directly to another format by running in the command line:

 `jupyter nbconvert --execute 2023_ModellingBiosphere.ipynb --to html`